lkuper/CMPS290S-2018-09/_drafts/cassandraConsistencyModels/CassandraConsistencyModels.md

 ~~~~

 <p align="justify">
-It turns out that Cassandra is taking the current time in milliseconds and tacking on three zeroes to the end, calling it good.
+It turns out that Cassandra is taking the current time in milliseconds and appending on three zeroes to the end, calling it good.
 The probability of millisecond conflicts is significantly higher than microsecond conflicts, which is why we saw so much corrupt data.
 </p>

 <p align="justify">
-Another example of this is during a read query, a coordinator node collects and compares digests (hash) of the data from replicas.
+Another example of this is when a client requests a read operation, the coordinator node collects and compares digests (hash) of the data from replicas.
 If the digests mismatch, conflicts in the values are resolved using a latest timestamp wins policy.
 If there is a tie between timestamps, the lexically greatest value is chosen and installed on other replicas.
 If the corrupted value is lexically greater than the original value, the corrupted value is returned to the user and the corruption is propagated to other intact replicas.
 </p>

 #### Session Consistency